pocket-id/website/docs/setup/installation.md

 # Unofficial Installation Methods

 :::important
-These installation methods are not official supported and services may not work as expected.
+These installation methods are not officially supported, and services may not work as expected.
 :::

 ### Proxmox